Filters:

 Insider Networks

-How do insiders respond to regulatory oversight?
-History suggests that they form sophisticated networks to share information and circumvent regulation.
-We develop a theory of the formation and regulation of information transmission networks.
+How do insiders respond to regulatory oversight on the use of insider information?
+History suggests that they form more sophisticated networks to circumvent regulation.
+We develop a theory of the formation and regulation of insider information networks.
 We show that agents with sufficiently complex networks bypass any given regulatory environment.
-In response, regulators employ broad regulatory boundaries to combat gaming, giving rise to regulatory ambiguity.
-Tighter regulation induces agents to migrate transmission activity from existing social networks to a core-periphery insider network.
-A small group of agents endogenously arise as intermediaries for the bulk of information.
-We provide centrality measures that identify intermediaries.
+In response, regulators employ broad regulatory boundaries to combat gaming.
+Tighter regulation induces agents to migrate activity from existing social networks to a core-periphery insider network.
+A small group of agents endogenously arise as intermediaries for the bulk of transmissions.

 Civil Liberties and Social Structure